grantmcdermott/testpkg/README.md

 # testpkg

-Example repo for offloading an R package's test suite into a Git submodule.
+Experimental repo for offloading an R package's test suite into a Git submodule.
 The sister repo (i.e., the actual submodule) is [here](https://github.com/grantmcdermott/testpkg-testsuite).

+Feedback welcome!

 ## Motivation

 **Problem:** Imagine that you are developing an R package.
 Like any good package maintainer, you have added loads of unit tests, backed by a CI framework (e.g., GitHub Actions), to help ensure the quality of your package.
-Unfortunately, there's downside to being a good maintainer.
+Unfortunately, there's downside to being a good citizen.
 In your case, the test artifacts themselves are taking up a lot of space.
 Maybe it's because your tests are run against inherently large objects like [image snapshots](https://github.com/vincentarelbundock/tinysnapshot).
 Or, maybe you just have to deal with really big datasets.
 Whatever the case, these large test artifacts are pushing you above CRAN's recommended 5 MB installation limit.
+Annoying.

 **Solution:** Instead of bundling your tests as part of main R package (repo), you can offload them into a sister repo as a
 [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-This sidesteps the whole large artifact problem (since tests live outside of the main package), helping to reduce the installation size of your package, and keep it within CRAN's recommended limits
+This sidesteps the whole large artifact problem (since tests live outside of the main package), helping to reduce the installation size of your package, and keep it within CRAN's recommended limits.

 Note the implicit tradeoff: Since we don't bundle the tests as part of the main package, this means that all tests are going to be skipped on CRAN once we submit our package.
-Testing is only done locally or via GitHub Actions CI.
+Testing is only done locally or through GitHub Actions CI.
 For many package developers, this is likely to be an acceptable (desirable even!) tradeoff.
 After all, you can still provision a comprehensive and automated testing suite via GH Actions, which will run whenever you receive a